Congrats to THE HOUSE THAT LOU BUILT for receiving the APALA (Asian Pacific American Library Association) 2019 Honor Award in Children’s Literature!

 “Warm, funny and affirming.”

-–Lisa Yee, author of DC Super Hero Girls series
+–Lisa Yee, author of the DC Super Hero Girls series

 "Lolo, my grandfather, used to say, 'Thats how dreams work.
 You just have to do them.' "